 |Cylinder Design (2):||Thirty Pound Tank|

 |Price Point:||Medium $-90-$160 a Cylinder Depending on Conditions.|

 |Where to Buy Can or Cylinder?||Ebay.com for the best price|

 R-134a Pressure & Temperature Chart

 Knowing the pressure and the temperatures associated to the machine you are working on is essential to being able to diagnose any possible issues.
 Without knowing the temperatures you are more or less walking blind.
 These pressure checks give you the facts so that you can move onto the next step of your diagnosis.
-Instead of pasting a large table of information here I will instead direct you to our specific refrigerant temperature page.
-This can be found by clicking here.
+Instead of pasting a large table of information here I will instead direct you to our PT chart for R-134a.

 Points of Note